praveen889/trip-planner/README.md

 ### Data Collection

-Use existing website and also the use of `AI` and for the image, i use `Unsplash`.
+Use existing website and also the use of `AI`  for the data collection and for the image, i use `Unsplash`.

 ### Future Improvement